MicrosoftDocs/win32/desktop-src/Direct2D/direct2d-brushes-overview.md

 ## Prerequisites

-This overview assumes that you are familiar with the structure of a basic Direct2D application, as described in [Creating a Simple Direct2D Application](direct2d-quickstart.md).
+This overview assumes that you are familiar with the structure of a basic Direct2D application, as described in [Create a simple Direct2D application](direct2d-quickstart.md).

 ## Brush types